-Hugs are more than just a friendly greeting—they’re a surprisingly powerful health booster you’ll want to take greater advantage of every day.
+Hugs are more than just a friendly greeting—they can be a surprisingly powerful health booster.

-If you feel under the weather, the benefits of hugging may help.
-A study published in 2014 in the journal, Psychological Science, found that hugs may help boost health.
-Experts from Carnegie Mellon University in Pittsburgh, PA, intentionally exposed adults in this study to a common cold virus.
-Then, they examined “the roles of perceived social support and received hugs in buffering against interpersonal stress-induced susceptibility to infectious disease.”
+If you feel under the weather, hugging may help.
+A study published in 2014 in the journal, Psychological Science, found that hugs may help reduce the severity of cold symptoms.
+Experts from Carnegie Mellon University in Pittsburgh, intentionally exposed adults in this study to a common cold virus.
+Then, they examined "the roles of perceived social support and received hugs in buffering against interpersonal stress-induced susceptibility to infectious disease."
 The results?
-Social support and frequent hugs seemed to predict “less-severe illness signs.”
-In addition to hugging more often, you should also turn to these tips to avoid the the cold and flu completely.
+Social support and frequent hugs seemed to predict "less-severe illness signs." *(You may also want to check out these tips to avoid the cold and flu completely.)

 The next time you feel a conflict coming on, you may want to hug it out.
 A study published in PLOS ONE in 2018 found that "...both men and women may benefit equally from being hugged on days when conflict occurs."
 While additional research is needed to more fully support this stress-alleviating idea, it can't hurt to reap this specific benefit of hugging.
 But don't stop with just with the benefits of hugs; here's another powerful way to protect yourself from the effects of stress.

 If your self-esteem needs a boost, consider the benefits of hugs.
 It stands to reason that the feel-good gesture may help a low mood.
 After all, human touch signifies bonding and social connection.
 As a result, hugging may bolster your self-esteem by reinforcing your own ability to give and receive love.
 When you're done hugging, turn to these other tips to boost your confidence.